jballas/120-work/final-project/readme.md

     goal.displayPortal();

-    player.display(); // displays the player on screen player.move(); // Allows the user to control the player with keyboard arrows player.inBounds(); // keeps the player inside the walls of the screen.
+    player.display(); // Displays the player on screen player.move(); // Allows the user to control the player with keyboard arrows player.inBounds(); // Keeps the player inside the walls of the screen.

     reachedGoal();

-    enemy.display(); // displays the enemy on screen enemy.seek(target); // This used the enemy's steeting to seek out the target enemy.update(); // This controls how the enemy moves: the velocity and acceleration
+    enemy.display(); // Displays the enemy on screen enemy.seek(target); // This uses the enemy's steering to seek out the target enemy.update(); // This controls how the enemy moves: the velocity and acceleration

     gameOver();